mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 1. Add the **FABRIC_TDM_ROOT** LU table to the LU Schema and set it as a [Root table](/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md).

 2. Set the **Instance PK** column to **k2_tdm_eid** and verify that the **fnCheckInsFound** enrichment function under Shared Objects is attached to the LU table.
-    This function only runs if the TDM task inserts the entity to the target, and therefore must extract its data from the data source.
-It validates that the entity (IID) exists in the main source LU tables.
-If the entity is not found in the source table, the entity is rejected.
+    This function validates that entity (IID) exists in the main source LU tables if the TDM task inserts the entity to the target, and therefore must extract its data from the data source.
+If the validation fails and entity is not found in the source table, the entity is rejected.
 3. Add the **LU_PARAMS**, **INSTANCE_TABLE_COUNT**, **TDM_LU_TYPE_RELATION_EID** and **TDM_LU_TYPE_REL_TAR_EID** to the LU Schema and link the tables to the **FABRIC_TDM_ROOT.IID**.

 ![tdm lu example](images/tdm_lu_example1.png)